AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages/index.md

 You do that in Jekyll by creating **data files** under the aptly named `_data/` directory.
 Data files can use YAML, JSON, or CSV to define just that—your website's raw data, *without* the associated HTML markup.

-Once you've created a data file in Jekyll, it becomes accessible under `site.data.fileName` across your entire site, in all HTML and Markdown files.
-But obviously, you're most likely only going to use it on a single page, like an Experience page for projects and skills.
+Once you've created a data file in Jekyll, it's accessible via `site.data.fileName` across your entire site.
+But you're most likely only going to use it on a single page, like an Experience page for projects and skills.

 You can then loop over that data using Liquid tags and finally give the data its structure.
 The key benefit here is that you only need to **define the structure once**; the data merely gets plugged into your templates when Jekyll goes to process your HTML or Markdown files.
 You can combine data files with includes to take your experience with Jekyll to a whole new level.